-Bigfoot-Giganto Theory is a compelling hypothesis that offers an explanation for one of the most vexing questions surrounding the Sasquatch phenomenon: Where did Bigfoot come from?
+The Bigfoot-Giganto Hypothesis is a compelling idea that offers an explanation for one of the most vexing questions surrounding the Sasquatch phenomenon: Where did Bigfoot come from?

 Even rare and mysterious creatures aren't outside of the laws of nature.
-If Bigfoot exists, it must have a history behind it just like any other species.
-For this we look to an ancient creature called Gigantopithecus Blacki.
+If Bigfoot exists, it must have a history and lineage just like any other species.
+For this, we look to an ancient creature called Gigantopithecus Blacki.

 Could Gigantopithecus be an ancient Bigfoot ancestor?

 Ol’ Charles Darwin was really onto something when he thought up the whole evolution thing.
 Looking around in nature, it seems to make a lot of sense.

 Species evolve through natural selection, changing through time, adapting and improving, or failing to adapt and going extinct.

 But what about a creature we know less about?
 What about a cryptid like Bigfoot?
 There are no great apes in North America, nor any record of hominid species before humans arrived.
 If Darwin is right, where did Bigfoot come from?